Giving references: 8 tips to avoid pitfalls

 1. Obtain signed consent of the former employee before sharing information.

 3. Keep your feelings out of it.
-Be objective and factual.
+A professional reference should not reflect personal biases.

 5. Don’t answer questions you are uncomfortable answering.